Genevieve-Baddoo/GBcompbiominiproject/README.md

-HCMV Mini Project Comp Bio.
+HCMV (Human cytomegalovirus) Mini Project Comp Bio.
 This respisotory contains a python pipeline that takes SRA input reads from the HCMV virus to produce an assembly.
 Assembly is blasted and analyzed.